labd/nextjs-basic-auth-middleware/README.md

 # nextjs-basic-auth-middleware

-Adds basic auth to a NextJS project on a document level.
+Adds basic authentication headers to a NextJS project with server side rendered (SSR) pages.
 Options can be set on the basic auth middleware and overriden using environment variables.

-This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).

 ## Installation